Mastan1301/Data-Structures-in-Cpp/README.md

 # Data-Structures-in-Cpp
-In this repository, you will find implementations and applications of basic data structures.
+In this repository, you will find implementations of data structures in C++.